pojntfx/panrpc/README.md

 </details>

-**Congratulations!** You've created your first panrpc client.
+**Cheers!** You've created your first panrpc client.
 You can start it from your terminal like so:

 ```shell
 npx tsx remote-control.ts